YPares/envil/README.md

 - `envil update some-env`: in the last used statedir, tries to find an env named `some-env` and updates its flake.lock file.
   You then need to run `envil switch` again to get the updated packages
 - `envil current`: show the currently activated env, the last used statedir, and (if any) the env activated in the current subshell
+- `envil checkpath`: shows which bins are present twice or more in your PATH while not pointing to the same actual exes, and therefore can create an ambiguity (useful in nested subshells)

 Subshells started by `envil` export the `$SHELL_ENV` env var.
 You can use it in your shell prompt (eg. `PS1` for bash) so it shows which env is activated in the subshell.
 For instance if you use bash, add the following to your `.bashrc`: